 Transfer to a serving bowl and top with a knob of butter, some Maldon salt flakes and a pinch of black pepper before serving.

-So many things go well with mashed potatoes but some of my favorite recipes to serve with mash are:
+I have so many dinner recipes that go REALY well with mashed potatoes.
+Roast Dinner is an obvious one, but some of my other favorite recipes to serve with mash are:

 Ingredients